There are three main types of treatment for an enlarged prostate:

-A permanent catheter is passed up into the bladder through your penis, or through a small cut in your abdomen.
+A permanent catheter is passed up into the bladder through your penis, or through a small cut in your abdomen (stomach area).
 The catheter is usually attached to a drainage bag, which you strap on to your body under your clothing.
 Your doctor or nurse will usually change your catheter every 12 weeks.

 A temporary catheter (self-catheterisation) is where you put a catheter in yourself when you need to urinate, rather than leaving one in all the time.
 Your doctor or nurse will show you how to put the catheter in and tell you how often to use it.
 Some men can urinate quite well without a catheter and only use it once a day to make sure they empty their bladder regularly.
 Other men need to use a temporary catheter several times a day.

 Urine infections are common in men who use a catheter.
 Your urine should usually be a pale yellow colour.
 If it becomes dark or cloudy with a strong smell, this could be a sign of a urine infection.
 Other signs of a possible infection include a fever (high temperature), a burning feeling when you urinate, and feeling unwell.
 Tell your doctor or nurse if you have any of these symptoms.
 They’ll usually give you antibiotics to treat the infection.

 You can lower your chances of getting a urine infection by keeping your catheter and the area around it clean.
 You may find the following tips helpful.